material-motion/material-motion/starmap/specifications/streams/MotionObservable-core-animation.md

 emit a keyed animation object on a new channel called the `coreAnimation` channel.
 This combination of model value + core animation emitting provides the flexibility needed to create Core Animation-backed animations that work in a platform-expected manner.

-This feature specification is targeted to the iOS platform alone.

 [Learn more about Core Animation](http://devstreaming.apple.com/videos/wwdc/2014/419xxli6f60a6bs/419/419_advanced_graphics_and_animation_performance.pdf).